 Personalization Will Be Key in the Future of Mobile Apps

-Another major trend to push the user experience of the mobile apps is personalisation.
-Yes, the future of mobile apps will have more priority to the personalisation.
-It will be personalization of the look, feel and user experience of the apps.
+Another major trend to push the user experience of mobile apps is personalization.
+Yes, the future of mobile apps will have more priority to personalization.
+It will be a personalization of the look, feel and user experience of the apps.

-Thanks to the advanced capabilities of the present generation sensors of mobile devices, app developers, designers and marketers can enjoy a deeper and wider access to user-generated information and insights concerning user contexts.
-App developers in the future can allow more personalisation.
+Thanks to the advanced capabilities of the present generation sensors of mobile devices, app developers, designers and marketers can enjoy deeper and wider access to user-generated information and insights concerning user contexts.
+App developers in the future can allow more personalization.
 That works in certain features and design elements based on the device in use, user location, timing and typical preferences.
-Already personalised notifications have become a mainstay in the mobile marketing.
+Already personalized notifications have become a mainstay in mobile marketing.

 Android Instant Apps Will Become an Established Trend

 When Google launched Instant Apps, it addressed several concerns at one go.
 We always wished to have a first-hand experience of an app before downloading it.
 Moreover, the app market became matured enough.
 Consequently, it allows users access to apps irrespective of the constraints involved in downloading and installation.
 From the lack of device storage space to connectivity problems creating issues for downloading, there are several factors that hold users back from downloading an app without giving it sufficient thought.
 Instant Apps just allow you to use it instantly without needing to download something.
 All these challenges and constraints will be a trend in the future of mobile apps development.